laishaun/captcha-ocr-solver-IMDA/README.md

 - Cropping and upscaling

 ***Results***:
-- Best result alpha: 13/24 correct predictions using EasyOCR with grayscale and brightness/contrast tuning.
+- Best initial results: 13/24 correct predictions using EasyOCR with grayscale and brightness/contrast tuning.
-- Best results beta: 13/24 correct predictions using EasyOCR with background subtraction and grayscale tuning
+- Best tied results: 13/24 correct predictions using EasyOCR with background subtraction and grayscale tuning.
-- Worst results: Segmentation together background subtraction introduced artifacts that reduced accuracy.
+- Worst results: 5/24 correct predictions, segmentation together with background subtraction with Tesseract introduced artifacts that reduced accuracy.
 - Tesseract generally underperformed due to its reliance on semantic and contextual information (absent in captchas).
 - This phase demonstrated the limitations of using pre-trained, black-box models in a constrained but unfamiliar visual domain.
 - Post-processing was discarded as erroneous predictions were not systematic in nature, and were unlikely to improve prediction results